papajake217/Stock-Simulator/README.md

 This program is a work in progress and is in very early stages.
 There are bound to be bugs/edge-cases I haven't accounted for.

 # Planned Features
--GUI
+- GUI
--More companies
+- More companies
--Choose how much money to start with
+- Choose how much money to start with
--See price changes from certain time intervals (%s) -Option to reset file
+- See price changes from certain time intervals (%s)
+- Option to reset file
--Bug fixes and more documentation
+- Bug fixes and more documentation